LeifHarrison/MyBricks/README.md

 * Browse the catalog of current and retired LEGO sets.
 * Search for a specific set by number, name, or theme, or scan the barcode to look up the set details.
-* Track the sets/minifigures you own or want using your Brickset.com web account
+* Track the sets/minifigures you own or want using your Brickset.com account
 * Read the latest news from Brickset.com

 # Screenshots